Project Y: Bomb laboratory concept

 Oppenheimer's deft handling of the July conference impressed his colleagues; his insight and ability to handle even the most difficult people came as a surprise even to those who knew him well.
 In the wake of the conference, Oppenheimer saw that while they had come to grips with the physics, considerable work was still required on the engineering, chemistry, metallurgy and ordnance aspects of building an atomic bomb.
 He became convinced that bomb design would require an environment where people could freely discuss problems and thereby reduce wasteful duplication of effort.
 He reasoned that this could best be reconciled with security by creating a central laboratory in an isolated location.

 Brigadier General Leslie R. Groves Jr. became director of the Manhattan Project on 23 September 1942.
 He visited Berkeley to look at Lawrence's calutrons, and met with Oppenheimer, who gave him a report on bomb design on 8 October.
 Groves was interested in Oppenheimer's proposal to establish a separate bomb design laboratory.
-When they met again in Chicago a week later, he invited Oppenheimer to discuss the issue.
-Groves had to catch a train to New York, so he asked Oppenheimer to accompany him so that they could continue the discussion.
-Groves, Oppenheimer, and Colonel James C. Marshall and Lieutenant Colonel Kenneth Nichols all squeezed into a single compartment where they talked about how a bomb laboratory could be created, and how it would function.
+When they met again in Chicago on October 15, he invited Oppenheimer to discuss the issue.
+Groves had to catch the 20th Century Limited train back to New York, so he asked Oppenheimer to accompany him so that they could continue the discussion.
+Groves, Oppenheimer, Colonel James C. Marshall, and Lieutenant Colonel Kenneth Nichols all squeezed into Nichol's single roomette compartment to discuss how a bomb laboratory could be created and how it would function.
 Groves subsequently had Oppenheimer come to Washington, D.C., where the matter was discussed with Vannevar Bush, the director of the OSRD, and James B. Conant, the chairman of the National Defense Research Committee (NDRC).
 On 19 October, Groves approved the establishment of a bomb laboratory.

 While Oppenheimer seemed the logical person to direct the new laboratory, which became known as Project Y, he had little administrative experience; Bush, Conant, Lawrence and Harold Urey all expressed reservations about this.
 Moreover, unlike his other project leaders—Lawrence at the Berkeley Radiation Laboratory, Compton at the Metallurgical Project in Chicago, and Urey at the SAM Laboratories in New York—Oppenheimer did not have a Nobel Prize, raising concerns that he might not have the prestige to deal with distinguished scientists.
 There were also security concerns; many of Oppenheimer's closest associates were active members of the Communist Party, including his wife Kitty, girlfriend Jean Tatlock, brother Frank, and Frank's wife Jackie.
 In the end, Groves personally issued instructions to clear Oppenheimer on 20 July 1943.